asonganyi/blockoptions/whitepaper/whitepaper.md

 > This means that the broker must make sure it wins more than it loses[2]

- Traders are playing an unfair game as broker/platform can cheat them by manipulating the price feed in their favor and block traders from withdrawing.
+ Traders are playing an unfair game as broker/platform can cheat on them by manipulating the price feed in their favor and block traders from withdrawing.
 So traders may win the trade but loss their money.

-BlockOptions.io aim to build a independent and decentralized platform for binary options industry.
+BlockOptions.io aim to build an independent and decentralized platform for binary options industry.

- - Pure P2P market -  Traders bet against Bankrollers, BlockOptions.io makes profit by trade fee, not by profit share as traditional platform.
+ - Pure P2P market -  Traders bet against Bankrollers, BlockOptions.io makes profit from trading fee and not from profit share as traditional platform do.
- - Guaranteed Payout - Payments are issued by smart contract direct to your ETH address.
+ - Guaranteed Payout - Payments are issued by smart contract directly to your ETH address.
 No one can block withdraws.
- - 100% Transparency and Provably Fair by getting assets price on blockchain.
-Therefor cheating by manipulating price feed is impossible .
+ - 100% Transparency and Provably fair by getting assets price on blockchain.
+Therefor cheating by manipulating price feed is impossible.

-We will show you how we build this 100% on-chain system, as we believe the foundations on ethereum blockchain are solid and can make a high user friendly Dapp based on it.
+We will show you how we build this 100% on-chain system, as we believe that the foundations on ethereum blockchain are solid and can be used to make a high user friendly Dapp.

 **1. Introduction**